 There are quite a few women out there who are inevitably drawn to the femininity and daintiness of the late 1800s' Victorian style.
-The corsets, the big fluffy skirts, the hats, the pearls and the curls, oh my!
+The corsets, the big fluffy skirts, the hats, the pearls, and the curls, oh my!
 Maybe you are one of those women.
 Today even young girls are attracted to the Victorian style and may think about incorporating it into a party of some kind.
-Perhaps the attraction to Victorian culture comes from a withdraw of feminine character and style in these modern times.
-Whether you are eight or eighty, the Victorian Themed Party might be the right one for you!
+Perhaps the attraction to Victorian culture comes from a withdrawal of feminine character and style in these modern times.
+Whether you are eight years old or 80, the Victorian-themed party might be the right one for you!

-Though it seems a Victorian-themed party might be hard to pull off, it might be a lot easier than you imagined.
+Though it seems this type of party might be hard to pull off, it might be a lot easier than you imagined.
 You can make it as simple or as elaborate as you would like.
 Here I will give you ideas and tips on how to prepare for that perfect party, including decorations, costumes, food, and games.
 So get ready to have a lovely time, ladies!

 Whether you are on a strict budget or have a good amount of money to spend on decorations, here are some ideas to get you started.